tbhb/typing-graph/docs/explanation/type-aliases.md

 - **Lazy evaluation**: The aliased type isn't evaluated until used
 - **Scoped type parameters**: Type parameters are local to the alias
 - **Runtime introspectable**: The alias carries its name and parameters

+!!! info "Historical context: why Python needed a new syntax"

+    Traditional type aliases have a fundamental limitation: they're invisible at runtime.
+When you write `Vector: TypeAlias = list[float]`, Python evaluates `list[float]` immediately and binds that result to `Vector`.
+The `TypeAlias` annotation is only meaningful to static type checkers.
+At runtime, `Vector` is indistinguishable from `list[float]`.

+    This causes several problems:

+    - The alias name isn't available at runtime (no way to introspect "this came from Vector")
+    - Forward references in aliases require string quoting
+    - Generic aliases need verbose `TypeVar` declarations outside the alias

+    PEP 695's `type` statement solves these by making type aliases first-class objects.
+A `type Vector[T] = list[T]` statement creates a `TypeAliasType` object that knows its name, its type parameters, and its value (lazily evaluated).
+This enables the runtime introspection that typing-graph relies on.

 ### Inspecting aliases defined with PEP 695